Section 148 of Income Tax Act

 What does section 148 deal with?

-Section 148 of the Income Tax Act deals with the issuance of a notice when any income has escaped assessment.
+Section 148 of the Income Tax Act relates to the issue of a notice when income has escaped assessment.

 What is the punishment under section 148?